7 nights. August 2021 - November 2022. From £1899.00.

 A relaxed, sun-kissed cruise

 Board sleek A-ROSA ALVA for a voyage that begins and ends in the fascinating city of Porto.
 After a first night here, sail east to delightful Pinhão, in its stunning setting, and Spain’s Vega de Terrón.
 Turning back downstream, you’ll head to Barca d’Alva, gateway to great the Spanish city of Salamanca.
 After a second night in pretty Pinhão, a final call is made at Régua, where vineyards have lined the river and covered the hillsides for over 2000 years.
-A night is spent in tiny Bitetos, beneath its Benedictine monastery, before you return to Porto.
-Here an included guided tour will introduce the ancient old town clinging haphazardly to granite bluffs, the colourful, rambling UNESCO-listed riverside Ribeira district, and, across the river, wine-producing Vila Nova de Gaia.
+A night is spent in tiny Bitetos, beneath its Benedictine monastery.
+Return to Porto with its ancient old town clinging haphazardly to granite bluffs, the colourful, rambling UNESCO-listed riverside Ribeira district, and, across the river, wine-producing Vila Nova de Gaia.
 With plenty of time to enjoy the ship’s spacious top-deck, passing sun-kissed days and evenings under the stars, as well as opportunities to step ashore or explore some wonderful places on optional shore excursions, this is river cruising at its most glorious.

 What's IncludedSeven nights' Premium Inclusive cruise accommodation